yaa-llc/pas-plugin/wp-store-locator/readme.txt

 4. The plugin settings

 == Changelog ==

+= 2.2.10, December 12, 2017 =
+* Added: The [wpsl_map_tab_anchor](https://wpstorelocator.co/document/wpsl_map_tab_anchor) filter now also accepts an array, so you can show multiple maps ( with the wpsl_map shortcode ) next to eachother in different tabs.
+* Added: A store locator media button in the editor that enables you to generate the shortcode attributes for the wpsl shortcode.
+* Added: A check on the settings page that validates the provided Google Maps API keys in the background when they are saved.
+* Added: Support to the [wpsl](https://wpstorelocator.co/document/shortcodes/) shortcode for 'auto_locate', 'category_selection', 'category_filter_type', 'checkbox_columns', 'map_type', 'start_marker' and 'store_marker'.
+* Added: A requiredFields value to the js_settings function that allows you to customize/remove the required fields check when the 'Preview Location' button is used in the admin area.
+* Added: A wpsl_save_post action.
+* Added: Placed a 'wpsl-no-results' class on the outer div when no results are returned.
+* Changed: Removed unused $i counter from the settings class.
+* Changed: Improved the handling of errors returned by the Geocode API and clarified the meaning of them.
+* Changed: Firefox now also [requires](https://www.mozilla.org/en-US/firefox/55.0/releasenotes/) SSL to access the Geolocation API, so updated the notice text on the settings page.
+* Changed: Included the latest version of the EDD_SL_Plugin_Updater class ( 1.6.14 ).
+* Changed: Replaced $wpsl_settings['category_filter'] with $this->use_category_filter() in the templates to make it compatible with the new category shortcode attributes.
+So if you're using a custom template, then make the same change.
+* Changed: Renamed the 'no-results' class to 'wpsl-no-results-msg' to prevent conflicts with CSS rules from other themes / plugins.
+* Changed: Included a missing ) in the country name list on the settings page.
+* Changed: Updated the .pot file, and the Dutch and Spanish ( via [Jaime Smeke](http://untaljai.me/) ) translations.
+* Changed: Set the display mode for the wpsl-directions class to table instead of block to prevent some themes from showing a wide underline.
+* Changed: Moved get_ajax_url to the wpsl-functions.php and named it wpsl_get_ajax_url().
+* Fixed: Include the used [travel mode](https://wpstorelocator.co/document/wpsl_direction_travel_mode/) in the generated URL that shows the user the directions on Google Maps itself.
+* Fixed: A notice triggered by Polylang for ICL_SITEPRESS_VERSION.

 = 2.2.9, July 9, 2017 =
 * Added: The possibility to load [custom images](https://wpstorelocator.co/document/change-marker-cluster-images/) for the marker clusters.